alphaspirit - Fotolia

 1. Fine-tune app features

-Trulia is constantly pushing out new features and then acting on real-time streaming data to understand their adoption and ensure success.
+Trulia is constantly pushing out features and then acting on real-time streaming data to understand their adoption and ensure success.
 If a feature isn't getting enough traffic, a real-time streaming pipeline might message the marketing department to kick off an initiative to drive more traffic immediately.

 Once results are seen, marketing could decide to either pause the initiative or double down and continue.
-Ultimately, this adds a level of sophistication to new rollouts and core feature monitoring, and supports data-driven decisions, Sood said.
+Ultimately, this adds a level of sophistication to rollouts and core feature monitoring, and supports data-driven decisions, Sood said.
 Real-time streaming analytics can also help with anomaly detection or even predictive analytics, which can be used to improve consumer experiences.

 2. Manage location data